rigg long vaarie jacket

 Design & colour

-We make these in very limited editions of colour, which are unlikely to be repeated!
+We make these in very small editions of colour, which are unlikely to be repeated!

 Materials & manufacture